To opt out of IBEW 465 dues:

-IBEW 465 is the designated union for public employees with San Diego Transit, the Imperial Irrigation District and San Diego Gas & Electric.
+International Brotherhood of Electrical Workers (IBEW) 465 is the designated union for approximately 2,600 public employees with San Diego Transit, the Imperial Irrigation District and San Diego Gas & Electric.

 For years, public employees in California have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).